Committed to preserving and promoting community banks, their franchise values and the communities they serve...

 Nationally, the agency has done fantastic work to reorganize the programs and services to be more effective and efficient for our small business stakeholders across the country.
 The SBA helps make the American dream of small business ownership a reality.
 We are the only federal agency dedicated to helping our 30 million small businesses start, grow, expand, and recover after a disaster.

 The Arkansas District Office works with an extensive network of business advisers and lenders to help Arkansas’ 247,000 small businesses at every stage of development.
-Across Arkansas in the 2018, we empowered the state’s small businesses to:
+Across Arkansas in Fiscal Year 2019, we empowered the state’s small businesses to:

 We work tirelessly to ensure our local small businesses across the state of Arkansas have the resources necessary to start, grow, and succeed.
 We want your interactions with us to be value-driven.
 We are extremely proud of the work we do and will continue to work aggressively to provide greater opportunity across the state to make Arkansas a better place for Arkansans to start, grow, and build a robust small business community.